 Mind Your Deployment Needs

 For example, some companies may be used to working with internal servers and need an on-premise solution to work seamlessly with the rest of the system.
-Others may use cloud-based systems and need compliance management tools that operate in the cloud, too.
+Others may use cloud-based systems and need compliance management tools that operate in the cloud.

 Risk and liability are other concerns.
-While an in-house solution can reduce the number of third parties involved in a software implementation, companies will also then have to invest more resources to keep that software up to date.
+While an in-house solution can reduce the number of third parties involved in a software implementation, companies will also have to invest more internal resources to keep that software up-to-date.

-On the other hand, the cloud-based solution involves a third party operating in your IT infrastructure, so you’ll need to perform a third-party risk assessment and then monitor that third party from there onward.
+On the other hand, the cloud-based solution involves a third party operating in your IT infrastructure, so you’ll need to perform a third-party risk assessment and then monitor that third party.

 Look Out For Automation Options

-For large or growing companies, automation is a crucial element in reducing operating expenses and maintaining consistent performance.
-Automation reduces the risk of human error and improves your ability to monitor the compliance program’s performance.
-It can also generate reports promptly, and detect compliance failures more quickly.
+Automation is crucial to reduce operating expenses and maintain consistent performance in large and growing companies.
+The risk of human error is reduced and your ability to monitor the compliance program’s performance is improved.
+It can also generate reports promptly and detect compliance failures more quickly.

 Diverse Management Capabilities

-Also, a robots compliance management solution must be able to monitor corporate risks.
-Software that centralizes and facilitates companies’ risk assessments are valuable tools for a compliance program to perform effectively.
+Also, a robust compliance management solution must be able to monitor corporate risks.
+Software that centralizes and facilitates risk assessments are valuable tools for a compliance program to perform effectively.

-Every company is subject to a different set of regulations, and accordingly, has different regulatory requirements.
+Every company is subject to a different set of regulations and has additional regulatory requirements accordingly.

-There are compliance management tools specifically designed to address specialized regulations (such as HIPAA Rules or GDPR), with user-friendly templates and update features for regulatory changes.
+Compliance management tools are specifically designed to address specialized regulations and industries, such as HIPAA or GDPR, with user-friendly templates and feature updates when regulatory changes occur.

-Choosing the right compliance management tool can mean the difference between boosting compliance processes and hindering your company’s compliance management.
+Choosing the right compliance management tool can mean the difference between boosting compliance processes versus hindering your company’s compliance management.

-Packed with frameworks from different national and international regulations, such as ISO 27001, SOX, NIST, and more, ZenGRC ‘s regulatory compliance platform offers cybersecurity risk assessment, internal audit templates, document management, reporting, and more!
+Packed with various compliance frameworks from different national and international regulations, such as ISO, HIPAA, PCI DSS, and NIST (National Institute of Science and Technology), ZenComply ‘s regulatory compliance platform offers cybersecurity risk assessments, internal audit templates, document management, reporting, and more!

-Book your demo today to find out how easy you can protect your company from non-compliance and other risks with ZenGRC.
+Book your demo today to learn how easily you can protect your company from the risks of non-compliance with ZenComply.